sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

   </body>
   ```

 2. Next create the template below your custom script.
+Remember to give your template an `id` so we can use jQuery to select it (e.g. `pets-template`).

   ```html
   <body>